Court questions Google on patent values in Microsoft case

 | SAN FRANCISCO

-SAN FRANCISCO A U.S. appeals court appeared skeptical on Wednesday toward Google Inc's bid to charge Microsoft Corp a high royalty rate to use some of the Internet search provider's Motorola Mobility patents.
+SAN FRANCISCO A U.S. appeals court appeared sceptical on Wednesday toward Google Inc's (GOOGL.O) bid to charge Microsoft Corp (MSFT.O) a high royalty rate to use some of the Internet search provider's Motorola Mobility patents.

-Microsoft sued Motorola in 2010, alleging Motorola breached its commitment to license some of its industry standard patents on fair terms.
-After a 2012 trial, a Seattle federal judge found that the appropriate rate for Motorola to license certain wireless and video technology used in the Xbox game console was only a fraction of what Motorola had asked for.
+Microsoft sued Motorola in 2010, alleging Motorola breached its commitment to licence some of its industry standard patents on fair terms.
+After a 2012 trial, a Seattle federal judge found that the appropriate rate for Motorola to licence certain wireless and video technology used in the Xbox game console was only a fraction of what Motorola had asked for.

 Google sold the Motorola handset business to Lenovo last year, but kept its patents.

-The value of Google's patents can affect how it negotiates royalty rates with other tech companies, and firms including Apple Inc and Intel Corp filed court papers supporting Microsoft.
+The value of Google's patents can affect how it negotiates royalty rates with other tech companies, and firms including Apple Inc (AAPL.O) and Intel Corp (INTC.O) filed court papers supporting Microsoft.

 After the 2012 trial before U.S. District Judge James Robart, the judge said the appropriate royalty rate was about $1.8 million, slightly above Microsoft's estimate, but well below Motorola's demand for as much as $4 billion a year.